jgyj123/file-sharing-app/README.md

 ---

-## About This Project

-This is a **security-focused learning project** where I explore cloud security concepts through building a production-quality file sharing application.
-While functional and feature-complete, it serves as my hands-on laboratory for implementing AWS security best practices, compliance considerations, and serverless architecture patterns.

-**Note:** This is a personal learning project, not production software.
-It's my sandbox for experimenting with security concepts while building something genuinely useful.

 ## Project Motivation
 As a fresh graduate looking to deepen my understanding of cloud security, I wanted to build something that would challenge me to implement:
 - **Authentication & Authorization** patterns in the cloud
 - **Data encryption** both in transit and at rest